JulianSteinmann/freenom/README.md

 Some company networks may block these 'newcomer' domains

 – Only "www." with Heroku
-As Heroku does not provide a static IP address and freenom only allows directing the root domain through a A-Record only the domain "www.example.tk" will work and not "example.tk".
+As Heroku does not provide a static IP address and freenom only allows directing the root domain through a A-Record; the domain "www.example.tk" works but not the root domain "example.tk".
 (I have been unsuccesfully looking for a workaround for this...)

 ## How To Setup
 – Go to "freenom.com" and sign in.
 – Click on Servces/Register new domain
-– Search for desired domain and checkout (doing this before loggin in may cause bugs on the website)
+– Search for desired domain and checkout (doing this before login in may cause bugs on the website)
 – In heroku app settings tab add your domain with "www." prefix (www.example.tk)
 – Copy DNS Target you get.
 – Go to Freenom Services/MyDomains/Manage Domain/Manage Freenom DNS